Column Formulas

 Column values can be accessed with the Column 0 - Column 9 or Column A - Column F properties.

-To set the column formula, include the following in your search:
+To set a custom column, include the following in your search:

 column1:=formula